jimniels/blog/src/client/posts/2019-07-16-jsx-like-syntax-for-tagged-template-literals.md

 `;
 ```

 This kind of structure allows me write component-ized template files for each section of HTML content.
 So I can have a `Navigation.js` component file which renders the navigational HTML for each static `.html` page.
-It takes data (like information about the current page it’s rendering) and returns a string.
+It takes data (like information about the current page being rendered) and returns a string.

 ```js
 const navItems = [